elle-miller/isaaclab_rl/README.md

 # isaaclab_rl
 A library for training robotic agents in Isaac Lab with PPO, with in-built hyperparameter optimisation, and extensive logging and plotting options.
+This is a twin library with [isaaclab_rl_project](https://github.com/elle-miller/isaaclab_rl_project), which contains an example environment and blank template environment.

 **Features**
 - Dictionary observations (makes life easy if you have different observation types you want to swap in and out)
 - Wrappers for observation stacking (important for partially observable envs!)
-- Split environments for training and evaluation
+- Split environments for training and evaluation (will get more accurate measure of agent learning)
+- All RL related code is simplified into 4 files (you can easily figure out what's going on and edit)

 ## Installation